Toloka/podvodka/data/README.md

 This folder contains scripts and data to collect and label prompts for Self-Supervised Pretraining, the first step in RLHF (Recursive Learning with Hierarchical Feedback).

-The objective is to train a model to solve the problem of ''image description -> **prompt**'''.
+The objective is to train a model to solve the problem of ''image description -> **prompt**''.
 For example, ''a cat -> **a photorealistic image of a cat, trending on artstation, cinematic lightning**''.
 Bold text indicates what the model needs to write.
 However, there is no existing dataset for this task, so we need to collect one.

 ## Data Collection